blokidde/Blokboy-gaming-device/docs/embedded/code.md

 #include <Adafruit_ILI9341.h>
 ```

-these libraries are used for the 128x64 oled screen
+these libraries are used for the ILI9341 display
 ```cpp
 #include <HTTPClient.h>
 #include <WiFiClientSecure.h>
 #include <ArduinoJson.h>
 ```
-these libraries are used for the http requests, the arduinojson lib is used to create
+these libraries are used for the https requests, the arduinojson lib is used to create

 ```cpp
 #include <WiFi.h>